 There are many different hosting providers out there.
 And if you research any of them, you’ll most likely read conflicting reviews of each.

-I was originally leaning towards another popular hosting provider.
-Other bloggers kept recommending this hosting provider.
+I was originally leaning towards another popular hosting provider that other bloggers kept recommending.
 But when I dug down and really looked into them, there were a lot of complaints from their actual users.

 I looked at review sites to see feedback from a bunch of their users all in one place.
 This helped give me an overall picture of peoples’ actual experiences, and it wasn’t great.